 “Ask and it will be given to you,” Matthew 7:7 reads, “seek and you will find; knock and the door will be opened to you.”
-Many theists believe that those who honestly seek after God will find God, but there have been and still are lots of nonbelievers in our world whose diligent searches have not led them to faith.
+Many theists believe that those who honestly seek after God will find God, but there have been and still are lots of non-believers in our world whose diligent searches have not led them to faith.
 There are those who have walked away from religion, who have never been religious, who have been lifelong seekers, and yet say that they would like there to be a god, and state that they are open to changing their minds.
-Paul claims in Romans 1:18-20 that God has made himself plainly known to everyone, but there are scores of men and women who are just as convinced that God’s existence is not obvious.
-Even the author of Isaiah admits this in saying, “Truly you are a God who has been hiding himself” (45:15).
+These are people we might call non-resistant non-believers.

 J.L.
-Schellenberg helped to introduce the argument from divine hiddenness into academic discourse.
+Schellenberg helped to introduce the hiddenness argument into academic discourse.
 On the subject, he writes

-Theists have made several attempts at explaining hiddenness without conceding to atheism.
-Daniel Howard-Snyder suggests that the nonresistant nonbeliever may be nonresistant for the wrong reasons, such as a fear of punishment or fear of parental/social disapproval, and this could be reason for God to allow them to persist in nonbelief.6 Similarly, M.J.
-Murray argues that it might infringe on a nonbeliever’s autonomy and freedom for God to bring them to belief now.7 Responses like these are usually taken to be better as part of a cumulative explanation, since no single response probably is true of all nonresistant nonbelievers.
+Theists have made several such attempts at explaining hiddenness without conceding to atheism.
+Daniel Howard-Snyder suggests that the non-resistant non-believer may be non-resistant for the wrong reasons, such as a fear of punishment or fear of parental/social disapproval, and this could be reason for God to allow them to persist in non-belief.6 Similarly, M.J.
+Murray argues that it might infringe on a non-believer’s autonomy and freedom for God to bring them to belief now.7 Responses like these are usually taken to be better as part of a cumulative explanation, since no single response probably is true of all non-resistant non-believers.
 Nonetheless, collectively or individually, these suggestions presume that the goods they describe are greater than the good of a personal relationship with God.
 Moreover, it seems that developing those goods could be a part of said relationship.

-As I briefly note in my article on divine hiddenness, philosopher Stephen Maitzen has observed that the demographics of theism constitutes an additional problem.
-The distribution of believers and nonbelievers throughout the planet poses difficulties for ascribing theistic explanations to nonbelief, because, for example, there is no seemingly inherent reason for why Cambodians should be much less religious than Afghans.
-If God were remaining silent out of respect for our free will or any other reason, we should reasonably expect belief and nonbelief to be more even in their geographical distribution.
-For this and the other reasons mentioned above, the argument from divine hiddenness seems a strong instrument in the atheist’s case.
+As I briefly note in my article on the hiddenness argument, philosopher Stephen Maitzen has observed that the demographics of theism constitutes an additional problem.
+The distribution of believers and non-believers throughout the planet poses difficulties for ascribing theistic explanations to non-belief, because, for example, there is no seemingly inherent reason for why Cambodians should be much less religious than Afghans.
+If God were remaining concealed out of respect for our free will or any other reason, we should reasonably expect belief and non-belief to be more even in their geographical distribution.
+For this and the other reasons mentioned above, the hiddenness argument seems a strong instrument in the atheist’s case.